-Day 2 of the antitrust trial ended with a jolt, and not the kind NASCAR expected.
+Day 2 of the antitrust trial ended with a jolt out of the blue for NASCAR.
 After more than three hours of pointed questioning from NASCAR attorney Lawrence Buterman, Denny Hamlin walked off the stand carrying the weight of every accusation and counterpunch.
-Yet the final moments of the day suggested 23XI Racing and Front Row Motorsports still had a trump card tucked away, and by sunset, they slid it onto the table.
+However, 23XI Racing and Front Row Motorsports still had a trump card tucked away, and by the end of the day, they slid it onto the table.

 Advertisement

-Kessler pointed out that this same organization has lost significantly more money than his two clients, raising the question of how such a stance can be reconciled with the financial reality.
-Although he declined to name the team publicly, he asked the court for permission to discuss its situation in detail.
+Kessler pointed out that this same organization has lost significantly more money than his two clients, raising the question of how such a stance can make sense while considering the financial reality.
+Although he declined to name the team, he asked the court for permission to discuss its situation in detail.

 Going live on The Teardown shortly here to recap Day 2: https://t.co/OXz7dDTbei